crunchdao/competitions/competitions/mid-one/README.md

 ## Goal

-Your goal is to try to discern where a sequence of points will go 30 steps in the future.
+Your goal is to try to discern whether, in 30 data points time, a sequence of numbers will be higher or lower than where it currently is.

 ![Time Series](https://github.com/microprediction/endersnotebooks/blob/main/assets/images/timeseries.png?raw=true)